-- Submit an application with a $75 non-refundable application fee ($15 for readmissions), a recent photograph, academic writing sample and evidence of second language competency (e.g., exam completion, transcript) to the PhD BTH Program Director.
+- Submit an application with a $75 non-refundable application fee ($15 for readmissions), a recent photograph, academic writing sample, vocational essay, and evidence of biblical and modern research languages competency (e.g., exam completion, transcript) to the Ph.D.
+BTH Program Coordinator.

-- Distribute academic, ministerial and personal recommendation forms and request the completed documents be submitted to the PhD BTH Program Director within ten days.
+- Distribute academic, ministerial, and personal recommendation forms and request the completed documents be submitted to the Ph.D.
+BTH Program Coordinator within ten days.

-- Take the GRE exam and have the results sent to the PhD BTH Program Director.
-If this exam has been previously taken, this score may be sent in lieu of retaking the exam.
+Take the GRE exam and have the results sent to the Ph.D.
+BTH Program Coordinator (the AGTS school number is 3355).
+If GRE has been taken within the last five years, the student score may be sent in lieu of retaking the exam.

 A student may enter the program during any one of the three course sessions, which allows the student to begin courses as soon as they have been accepted.
 The following deadlines facilitate this schedule:

 - To begin in February, all application files must be submitted by December 1.